myTerminal/faded-presenter/README.md

 You can try it online: [https://myTerminal.github.io/faded-presenter](https://myTerminal.github.io/faded-presenter)

-> Try the newer [slide-gazer](https://github.com/team-fluxion/slide-gazer), a redesign with even more features
+> **DEPRECATED!** Try the newer [slide-gazer](https://github.com/team-fluxion/slide-gazer), a redesign with massive improvements and several extra features.

 ## Features